 First, don’t charge him rent when he first moves in.
 Perhaps give him 6 to 12 months rent free so he can get on his feet and find a good job.
 After 12 months, he will need to pay rent.
 Set the amount before he even moves in.
 After 24 months, maybe he will have a significant rent increase.
 Rather than limiting his progress by charging him rent in the beginning when he is struggling the most, you set clear expectations, and he can ideally pay some money to you after a year when his finances are better.

 Another alternative is to charge rent from the beginning and set it aside without your child knowing.
 I lived with my mom for 2.5 years.
 At $200 a month, that is $6,000 I paid her.
-If she had set that money aside and given it to me before I went to grad school, I could have saved myself an additional $6,000 in student loans.
+If she had set that money aside and given it to me before I went to grad school, I could have saved myself an additional $6,000 in student loans (if you need help paying off debt, don’t forget to try out ReadyForZero).
 Some parents like to set the money aside so when their children move, they have the money for their rental deposit.

 Choosing to charge your adult child rent is a personal decision, and you have to do what is best for your family.
 However, if my kids move back home after college and need financial help because of underemployment or unemployment, I am certain that I will not charge them rent.